Fujikura History

 Company name change

-On October 1, 1992, the company name was changed from Fujikura Electric Wire to Fujikura Ltd. Although the company had been solely focused on electric wires for many years, it was beginning to move into new business fields such as electronic materials and optical systems, and was gradually shedding its roots as a manufacturer specializing in electric wires.
-Under these circumstances, the company strengthened its electric wire business while also proactively working to move into new fields, marking the start of a new Fujikura that promoted a corporate image that was not limited to electric wires.
+On October 1, 1992, the company name was changed from Fujikura Electric Wire to Fujikura Ltd. Fujikura Electric Wire, which had been solely focused on electric wires for many years, was expanding into new business fields such as electronic materials and optical systems, and was gradually shedding its roots as an electric wire manufacturer.
+Under these circumstances, while strengthening its electric wire business, the company was also actively working to expand into new fields, marking the start of a new Fujikura that promoted a corporate image that was not limited to electric wires.

 Newspaper advertisement announcing company name change